Gleyber Torres Player Props: Yankees vs. Orioles

 Gleyber Torres At The Plate

-- Torres has had at least one RBI in 29.8% of his games this season (14 of 47), with more than one RBI seven times (14.9%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 29.2% of his games this year, Torres has had at least one RBI.
+He's picked up more than one in 14.6% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.